ydnaandy123/streetview/DCGAN_streetview/README.md

 ## Original Author
 - Taehoon Kim / [@carpedm20](http://carpedm20.github.io/)
-- please refer to the original website for more detailed [carpedm20/DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow)
+- please refer to the original website for more detailed information [carpedm20/DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow)

-## TODO
+# TODO

-- How to use 'hats_imgs/{:04d}.png'.format(i)
 - model line:358 won't that cover the old one?